-But like all kinds of advice not all of them is good advice.
-As time goes on, some of the ‘experience’ that well-meaning friends share with you are not even applicable to the current job-seeking atmosphere anymore.
-Here are top 10 misconceptions about job interviews that you might want to keep an eye out for.
+But like all kinds of advice, not all of them is good advice.
+As time goes on, some of the ‘experiences’ that well-meaning friends share with you are not even applicable to the current job-seeking atmosphere anymore.
+Here are the top 10 misconceptions about job interviews that you might want to keep an eye out for.

-Your resume must only have one page because it was believed that interviewers won’t read your resume if it’s more than that.
+Your resume must only have one page because it was believed that interviewers wouldn’t read your resume if it’s more than that.
 This is not true.
-It is quite dificult to summarize your whole list of achievements, contact info, objectives or relevant qualifications in a single page.
+It isn’t easy to summarize your whole list of achievements, contact info, objectives, or relevant qualifications on a single page.

-Reducing the font size or cramping too much of everything in, just to fit this one-page rule not only sounds ridiculous, it may also ruin the good impression the recruiter may have of you.
-You can expand this to two pages but it is best to keep the maximum length at that.
+Reducing the font size or cramping too much of everything in just to fit this one-page rule not only sounds ridiculous, but it may also ruin the good impression the recruiter may have of you.
+You can expand this to two pages, but it is best to keep the maximum length at that.

 More related posts: